 When Eardwulf, the young king of Northumbria, comes to Wynflaed seeking counsel, he too becomes infatuated with Agnes.
 As Wynflaed begins to unwind Agnes’ secret, she realizes that Agnes is a danger to both the abbey and the king, and plans to send her away.
 But Eardwulf has other ideas, and Agnes has other admirers.

 Lady Isabel and the Elf Knight is a literary fantasy.
-It is complete and in need of a home.
+Release TBD.

 Isabel resists the Elf Knight’s seduction and kills him with his own sword.
 With the Elf Knight’s horse, sword, and horn at her disposal, she is convinced she can do good in the world.
 At first, all seems to be going well.
 Isabel is able to save herself and her new friends Etty and Dotrice from rape at the hands of a pair of louts, slitting their throats with a precision a skilled butcher could only envy.